pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

 ## Step 1.
 Create new node groups

-1. Locate the `cluster.yaml` configuration file for the EKS cluster that the TiDB cluster is deployed in, and save the file copy as `cluster-new.yaml`.
+1. Locate the `cluster.yaml` configuration file for the EKS cluster that the TiDB cluster is deployed in, and save a copy of the file as `cluster-new.yaml`.

-2. In `cluster-new.yaml`, add new new groups (for example, `tidb-1b-new` and `tikv-1a-new`):
+2. In `cluster-new.yaml`, add new groups (for example, `tidb-1b-new` and `tikv-1a-new`):

     ```yaml
     apiVersion: eksctl.io/v1alpha5